MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-share-data.md

     :::image type="content" source="media/business-user-teams-share-data/teams-power-bi-save-tab-new.png" alt-text="Screenshot showing the Power BI dialog in Teams with Save highlighted.":::

-This works in channels, meetings, and even in chats.
+You can share in channels, meetings, and even in chats.

 ## Give team members permission